mohammad-oghli/Text-File-Analyzer/readme.md

 # Text File Analyzer (Daisi Hackathon)

-Python function as a web service to analyze text file data according to different measures.
+Python function as a web service to analyze text file data according to different measures and return detailed information about it.